With an introductory Computer Programming

 Community of Practice.
 Join a cohort and participate in peer mentoring with in-service educators throughout the State of Illinois.

 Professional Development.
-Acquire knowledge and skills that are core to computer science, including: computer programming, discrete mathematics, computer systems, data structures, and more.
+Acquire knowledge and skills that are core to computer science, including: computer programming, computer systems, data structures, and more.

 Enhanced Marketability.
 Demonstrate expertise and knowledge related to technology integration and curricular design in your classroom.